alica-labs/service-robot-ai/doc/eval/how_to_start_eval.md

 **CN5 Database**

-The CN5 Database is only accessible through a webserver that needs to be spawned, so that all service robots have access to it during the evaluation.
-It can be started with: ``
+The CN5 Database is only accessible through a web server that needs to be spawned, so that all service robots have access to it during the evaluation.
+It can be started with:

+`cd conceptnet5/`

+`python3 web/conceptnet_web/api.py`

 ## Evaluation Scenarios

-For all the evaluation scenarios you need to start the control panel as well as the grid simulator:
+For all the evaluation scenarios you need to start the control panel, the grid simulator, and the Concept Net web server:

 `rosrun control_panel control_panel `

-`rosun grid_sim grid_sim`
+`rosrun grid_sim grid_sim`

+`python3 web/conceptnet_web/api.py`

 ### Single Robot Scenarios